felippe-regazio/plume-css/developing.md

 }
 ```

-In the example above, the calss `my-custom-theme` changes overrides the css Props.
+In the example above, the class `my-custom-theme` changes overrides the css Props.
 Use it along the page to themefy some document local sections.
 You can also do:

 ```